Table of Contents_

 Custom Mode lets you select a custom fan speed and airflow direction.

 Night Mode is a sleep timer that will shut it off when you want.

-Our conclusion is that if you want a good looking for a sleek air purifier that does not use HEPA filters, you should choose the Molekule.
+We conclude that if you want a good-looking for a sleek air purifier that does not use HEPA filters, you should choose the Molekule.
 The performance is not as good as the Dyson with HEPA filter, however.
-HEPA filters really do work to purify the air and replacement filters are easy to find and install.
+HEPA filters do work to purify the air and replacement filters are easy to find and install.

 In conjunction with these air scrubbers, always remember to use your vacuum cleaner regularly to get even more dander, pet hair, pollen, and other contaminants out of your living space.
 The best air purifier for mold in homes is also a great way to keep mold away and protect your home.